lsm/genji/doc/site.md

 ### Getter/Setter

-You can use `mySite` to save and get values.
+You can use `mySite` to set and get settings.

 ```javascript